-From the Middle Ages to the height of the Russian Empire, experience the kaleidoscope of influences in Lithuania, Latvia, Estonia, and Russia.

-- Prepare traditional ingredients with a modern twist at a Latvian cooking class. - Dig into authentic medieval cuisine at a candlelit dinner in a merchant's home. - Indulge in exotic comfort food at a Georgian restaurant.

-2 Nights Vilnius / 2 Nights Riga / 2 Nights Tallinn / 3 Nights St. Petersburg never restrict yourself to what's stereotypical. branch out and eat regional delicacies.
+From the Middle Ages to the height of the Russian Empire, experience the kaleidoscope of influences in Lithuania, Latvia, Estonia, and Russia. culinary highlights - Prepare traditional ingredients with a modern twist at a Latvian cooking class. - Dig into authentic medieval cuisine at a candlelit dinner in a merchant's home. - Indulge in exotic comfort food at a Georgian restaurant. stays 2 Nights Vilnius / 2 Nights Riga / 2 Nights Tallinn / 3 Nights St. Petersburg VISIT COLLETTE.COM/657 FOR MORE DETAILS.

-PORTUGAL SPAIN

-- Chef José Pizzaro, Spanish chef

-The beating heart of the Iberian Peninsula is its cuisine.
+PORTUGAL SPAIN never restrict yourself to what's stereotypical. branch out and eat regional delicacies. - Chef José Pizzaro, Spanish chef The beating heart of the Iberian Peninsula is its cuisine.
+In Spain and Portugal, you'll find farm-to-table dishes steeped in history, paired with the world's The beating heart of the Iberian Peninsula is its cuisine.
 In Spain and Portugal, you'll find farm-to-table dishes steeped in history, paired with the world's finest wines.
-Flavours blend together with influences from the Mediterranean, resulting in an unforgettable fusion of food and drink.
+Flavors blend together with influences from the Mediterranean, resulting in an unforgettable fusion of food and drink.
 These regions have inspired the world culinary scene for centuries - it's time to delve in.

-A DELICIOUS ACCIDENT MADEIRA WINE
+A DELICIOUS ACCIDENT MADEIRA WINF

 While thought of today as the perfect accompaniment to a sweet dessert or as a light aperitif, Madeira wine was almost discarded by mariners as sour grapes.
 The island of Madeira was a regular stop for various explorers making their way to the West Indies.
 While amassing their treasures, merchant ships would stock up on casks of the island's wine before resuming their journey.
-To keep the wine preserved, a high-proof spirit was added to fortify the liquid and retain its flavour.
+To keep the wine preserved, a high-proof spirit was added to fortify the liquid and retain its flavor.
 While at sea, the wine barrels were exposed to heat and the motion of the ship as it crossed the Atlantic, causing the wine to transform.
 Though sailors were ordered to throw out the wine, others took to drinking the "spoiled" swill.
 Once word got around that the wine was actually better after being aboard the ship, producers quickly found ways to replicate the process that the liquid endured on those long sea voyages.

 In the 18th century, Madeira wine was the drink du jour, especially in Colonial America.
 Several famous American diplomats, including Thomas Jefferson, George Washington, and Alexander Hamilton were known to enjoy a glass or two.
 In fact, when the Founding Fathers signed the Declaration of Independence, Madeira wine was their celebratory drink of choice.
 Madeira wine is still made on the island, and four different grapes are used to produce various levels of sweetness.
 Passage on the open seas is no longer required to create Madeira's signature taste, but you'll want to make the journey to try this delicious fortified wine in its island of origin.
 Sample a glass or two on the Portugal & Its Islands tour.